MohamedAdelHsn/Secure-Connection-to-MySQL-Database-Java-/README.md

-## Secure Connection to remote Database MySQL-Java
+## Secure Connection to MySQL Database using JDBC in Java